 Carnegie Mellon University understands the transition to college life may present some challenges, but we're here to support you academically, professionally, physically and mentally throughout your time at Carnegie Mellon.
 Our top priority is the health and safety of our students.
 Backed by ongoing research from our world-class faculty, we're constantly refining the support services provided to Carnegie Mellon students.

 One of your first contacts as a new student will be your academic advisor.
 This staff member will not only help you schedule your classes and ensure you fulfill your program requirements – they'll connect you to other campus resources.
-If you’re seeking academic support, they may direct you to Academic Development, which provides peer tutoring, academic coaching and supplemental instruction for traditionally difficult courses.
-Our Career and Professional Development Center is a great resource to build your career skills; they provide professional development workshops as well as personalized resumé and interview advice.
+If you’re seeking academic support, they may direct you to the Student Academic Success Center, which provides peer tutoring, academic coaching and supplemental instruction for traditionally difficult courses and Our Career and Professional Development Center is a great resource to build your career skills; they provide professional development workshops as well as personalized resumé and interview advice.

 Ensuring the psychological well-being of our students is a major focus of our community.
 Counseling and Psychological Services is at the forefront of this objective and provides a safe, confidential environment for students to talk about personal concerns.
 Another initiative is Be Well @ CMU.
 With the help of a fifth-year scholar, they organize events like weekly Paws to Relax therapy dogs in the Mindfulness Room.
 In addition, Carnegie Mellon provides a free Headspace subscription to all students.
 All course syllabi outline appropriate accommodations for student well-being, and professors are willing to talk with students about any academic or personal concerns.